AN: Ask me if I care about clichés for writers block. Ha no

 These silent moments

 Jasmine sat on the ground on a large cliff.
 Her frail legs swung over the side like a little kid.
 The steel gym leader looked out to the sparkling ocean from her perch.
 The sun set through her camera screen could catch the colors.
 It could save all the details and the shades.
-It couldn't hold in that ocean smell, the feelings of the cool breeze that carried her thoughts along with it.
+Though it couldn't hold in that ocean smell, the feelings of the cool breeze that carried her thoughts along with it.

-Jasmine closed her eyes from the view and breathed in the fresh, cleanness.
+Jasmine closed her eyes from the view and breathed in the fresh, cleanliness.
 She let it fill her lungs until they couldn't hold anymore of the precious gas.
 The gym leader held in the salty smell until she felt her face turned pleasantly blue.
 Then let it out in a rush for more air.
 Her head felt clear.
 It richened her senses till the tingled with happy thoughts.

 She leaned over the edge of the cliff and didn't feel dizzy.
 Jasmine had set her shoes next to her on the grass, so she swung her legs to feel the sea breeze blow past her.
 It was a beautiful sunset.
-Morty would love to see this.
 She turned her body behind her, staring at the abandoned light house.
 Jasmine picked up her camera and snapped another picture.
 The orange light from the sun, barely hit the old wood, illuminating it in a faint glow.
 Jasmine turned back to the sun over the blue horizon.
 The orange and yellow shimmered off the moving waters.

 She stood and slowly bent to pick up her shoes and camera.
 Jasmine stretched her arms to the slowly darkening sky.
 Letting the last bits of sunlight fill her soul like a plant.
 The warmth pricked all over her body in a pleasing sweep.
 Feeling satisfied, the steel trainer walked over to the old lighthouse, having a burning feeling in her stomach.
 She had no clue why she was walking there, but the sensation was strong and surprisingly enjoyable.
 Jasmine slipped on her shoes as she walked and straightened out her white dress.
 She flipped her hair to feel the cool air on her neck.
 It made the smaller hairs stand on end in the fresh winds.